 materials better and much more efficiently when the instructor refers in teaching to their own research and industrial projects.
 The passion and deep knowledge of the instructor during analysis of their own projects and experience gained when serving the needs of industry spread among students and enhance their learning capabilities.

-In my opinion, the recent progress in the field related to surfaces and interfaces is driven by
+In my opinion, the recent progress in the field related to surfaces and interfaces

 computer simulation techniques which, ultimately, will substantially reduce the amount of

 experimentation needed in the future by designing and predicting functionality and

 characteristics of materials and their surfaces.
 They will also provide strong validation of

 Development of materials with smart, functional, and self-repairing surfaces that

 compatible and responsive to changes in surrounding environment, but are also durable.

 I have been fortune enough to work and interact with numerous enthusiastic collaborators

 from various disciplines and programs on campus including archeology, biomedical